AdamIsrael/adamisrael.com/content/fiction/dog-days/index.md

 <center>⁂</center>

-<p class="fiction first-letter">Westinghouse stood on the observation deck of the Dakota, his daughter cradled in one arm while in the other hand he nursed a glass of twenty-year-old single malt scotch from the captain’s private stock.
+<p class="first-letter">Westinghouse stood on the observation deck of the Dakota, his daughter cradled in one arm while in the other hand he nursed a glass of twenty-year-old single malt scotch from the captain’s private stock.
 The airship had just cleared berth for its return trip to San Francisco while the city below was just beginning its workday.
 In the distance, a plume of smoke rose from his old neighborhood.
 Bronwyn might have destroyed his robot, again, but it didn’t matter.
 She’d walked right into his trap and handed him everything he wanted.

 <p class="fiction">He felt pretty smug about his plan until the lights across Manhattan flickered and went dark.
 Worry turned to active panic at the sight of a shimmer in the distance, materializing into an electromagnetic storm cloud streaking across the horizon on a collision course with the Dakota.
 There was nowhere to run, nowhere to hide, nothing to do but watch.
 Passengers gathered around him to look at the phenomenon.
 Westinghouse flinched as the storm reached the ship but nothing happened.
 He elbowed his way through the crowd to look out the other side but there was no sign of Bronwyn there, either.
 He thought he was being paranoid, until a lady shrieked behind him.